It’s not that deer are lazy…

 Web users need their food as well.
 They drift outside of their comfort zone to find food sources.

-Instead of food, Web users need knowledge
+Instead of food, Web users need knowledge.

 The quest for knowledge and understanding will bring Web users out of their comfort and secure zones.

-You have to spending time listening and interacting and connecting
+You have to spending time listening and interacting and connecting with your potential customers to find out what knowledge they need.

 Listen to your potential customers then create valuable knowledge for users and entice them to come to you.